shopsys/monorepo-tools/project-base/docs/cookbook/adding-new-page-with-recently-bought-products.md

 ### Route
 For the page to be reachable it needs to have a route.
 The page should be fully localized, including the URL.
-Front-end routes that are dependant on current locale are configured in `routing_front_{locale}.yml` files.
+Front-end routes that are dependent on current locale are configured in `routing_front_{locale}.yml` files.

 Add a new route `front_product_recently_bought` in [`src/Shopsys/ShopBundle/Resources/config/routing_front_en.yml`](../../src/Shopsys/ShopBundle/Resources/config/routing_front_en.yml) in English.